DecentDudeDan/angular-firestore-starter/README.md

 * Angular-Firestore/Firebase
 * Angular Material

 ##### Note: Firestore/Firebase is used for Authentication.
-Bulma is used for sytling of login component if you remove either you will need to fix that component.
+Bulma is used for the styling of the login component; if you remove either you will need to fix that component.

 ## Configure